ohxawaru/tailwind-stacked-list/README.md

 # tailwind-stacked-list
- I recreated a tailwind component with HTML and CSS
+ I recreated a tailwind stacked list component with HTML and CSS